zekutokairin/nrantools/README.md

     - Parse them with a Python library:
         - xml? lxml?
     - `Content/UserMedia.json` is where the tapes/VHS data is stored
+        - Is this just the database where things are eventually taken to the xml?
+        - Does the layout file use the json rather than the XML or something?
 - Check what version of VLC works with local videos

 ## Configs